Clemson-Capstone/s25-nvidia/course_manager_api/README.md

 ## Maintainers

-This module is part of the S25-NVIDIA project.
+This module is part of the S25-NVIDIA Clemson Capstone project.

 ## License
 Refer to the main project repository for license information.